 -National Library On the streets nearby Konak Square is this beautiful Arabic style building, part of the network of the National Libraries of Turkey.

--Archaeological Museum South of Konak Square houses a vast collection or artifacts from the ancient times and origins of the city and nearby sites.
+-Archaeological Museum South of Konak Square houses a vast collection or artefacts from the ancient times and origins of the city and nearby sites.

-- Alsancak District One of the most up-scale neighborhoods in the city with luxurious apartments and shops; the heart of the business area.
+- Alsancak District One of the most up-scale neighbourhoods in the city with luxurious apartments and shops; the heart of the business area.

 -Kordon Is the name that receives the sea side promenade, align with hundreds of restaurants, bars and discos, not just along the promenade itself but also in the parallel streets at the very well preserved 1 and 2 stories traditional buildings.